SanayKoth/Pomodo-Timer-HTML-CSS-JS-/README.md

 - Designed for focus and productivity
 - Uses modern HTML, CSS, and vanilla JS best practices
-- All debugging and problem-solving during development was assisted using AI tools as a productivity aid
+- All Javascript debugging and problem-solving during development was assisted using AI tools as a productivity aid